diocomweb/website/docs/dao.md

 The Diode Community DAO is comprised of members from around the world who propose programs and vote on the proposals.
 The foundation operates on the basis of the [approved programs](/docs/programs.html).

+We will be making the Diode Community DAO membership open to certain engaged [Ambassadors](/docs/programs/ambassador_program.html) in 2024.